Mopazob/saopaulo_crimes/README.md

 * If our new commercial store type are not in the top ten venues for this cluster, might be a good idea to open this venue in North West borough.
 * We can see an significant ammount of gym venues in all these neighborhoods.
 This explain why Brazil is considerated a country which promotes a healthy lifestyle.

-Theres a lot of other conclusions that we can assume of this little proyect but this were which made me sense.
+There're a lot of other conclusions that we can assume of this little proyect but this were which made me sense.
 Depends of what type of commercial store we want to open in Sao Paulo the conclusions might be different.
 I repeat this is a proyect which aims to manage variety of data tools and does not have a commercial focus.

 Thank you for reading.